 Pandering to the Base: Annihilation reveals new character after new character at the audience in an attempt to fit in all the new arrivals from Trilogy and earn some cred from the faithful (and even so, not all of them appear: Kung Lao, Kintaro and Sektor never got so much as a mention, not counting the characters that were killed off in the first filmnote Liu Kang refers to himself as a "descendant of Kung Lao" in the first movie, as in the Kung Lao from five generations earlier, not the one who is Liu's kombat buddy.).
 General feedback on the movie should be an indication of how well this worked.

-The flying creature that emerges from Shao Kahn's body after he's beaten.
-Neither it nor the body husk it leaves behind is any believable.
+The battle at the end between Liu Kang and Shao Kahn.
+The dragons they turned into made the Stained-Glass Knight from Young Sherlock Holmes look like Jurassic Park, and neither the flying creature that emerges from Shao Kahn's body after he's beaten nor the body husk it leaves behind is any believable.